MrCPJT/Antibiotic-resistance/README.md

   - MCMC sampling/estimates are enabled through RStan (powerful and robust - usually requiring C++)
   - Sampling requires a master 'R script' and a respective 'Stan file' to call (details can be found in the repository)

+ ### Systems Analysis
+ Having generated some parameter estimates we can investigate the underlying dynamics behind S.Aureus and P.Aeruginosa interactions.
+We first analytically investigate the generalised Lotka-Volterra equations and demonstrate some of the expected behaviour for our 2D system.

  ## References
  - [1] https://doi.org/10.1371/journal.pcbi.1003388